 The University of Michigan Counseling and Psychological Services provides a full-time, twelve-month Post-Doctoral Fellowship.
-The post-doctoral cohort consists of 3 fellows, and we are currently looking to fill our one remaining opening for the 2021-2022 training year.
+We are currently looking to fill remaining openings for the 2024-2025 training year.
 Our program is in compliance with the requisites for APPIC membership and is listed in the current APPIC Directory.
 We are currently accepting applications on a rolling basis.
 Applications should consist of a cover letter, CV, and list of two references, with one of those being a current clinical supervisor.
-We also require a copy of a candidates official transcripts.
-Please send materials via email to Karen Henry, Psy.D at email@example.com.
+We also require a copy of a candidate's official transcripts.
+Please send materials via email to Ed Huebner, LMSW at firstname.lastname@example.org.

 Post-Doctoral Fellows provide service in: initial clinical evaluation; individual counseling and psychotherapy (both brief and longer when appropriate); crisis intervention and emergency services; third party consultation; outreach; program development; group interventions (structured, semi-structured or process groups); and supervision of practicum students.
 Opportunities are available to conduct specialized clinical screening assessments of alcohol and other drugs and eating and body image issues.
 Fellows also serve on agency committees.